 Get influencers involved: Incorporating influencers into your event strategy is a smart way to reach a wider audience and increase attendance at your event.
 You can leverage their audience reach by presenting opportunities for them to post photos and write social media and blog content to spread the word about your awesome cannabis event.
 Influencers are more than a megaphone to get your message out, they may be a part of your target audience, partnering with them can provide you with valuable ideas and insight you wouldn’t have otherwise.

 Journalists and media: Editorial content is a great tactic to generate awareness about your event.
 Send out pitches and invite journalists and bloggers to participate in your event.
 You can also offer opportunities for the media to interview special guests or take a tour around your curated event space.

-Spread the word through e-mail: Did you know that 99% of consumers check their email every day?
-Notify your past customers about your upcoming event or offer an early-bird rate or a special ticket price if they refer a friend to attend.
-E-mail marketing will help to increase participation and spread the word about your event.
+Spread the word through e-mail: There are over 4 billion e-mail users globally.
+Leverage the power of e-mail marketing by notifying your past customers about your upcoming event or offer an early-bird rate or a special ticket price if they refer a friend to attend.
+E-mail marketing helps to increase participation and spread the word about your event.

 Create a website for your event: Create a landing page on your company website dedicated to the event so attendees can easily find event and registration information.
 Have a list of FAQs and an overview of the event so attendees know what to expect.

 Evaluate your event: Take a step back after your event is over and evaluate how it went.
 Was it an overall success?
 Did you hit your objectives?
 There is always room for improvement.
 Recognizing what worked and what didn’t can help ensure you have an even better event the next time around.

 So the next time you’re thinking about effective ways to generate brand awareness, develop brand loyalty, and expand your consumer base, bear in mind these 10 essential tips and consider integrating event marketing as part of your strategy.